 Open shelving offers both division and display space.

 Open shelving units can act as room dividers while providing storage and display space.
 I’ve seen this approach add character and functionality without closing off the room.
+This dual-purpose approach is also one of my favorite RV bedroom storage ideas.

 Contrasting Color Schemes